 When the benefit of granting permission isn't immediately obvious, provide additional education.

-While these two strategies assume the user intends to grant each request, the guidelines also suggest a third strategy for handling the case when a user denies a request for permission:
+While these 2 strategies assume the user intends to grant each request, the guidelines also suggest another strategy for handling the case when a user denies a request for permission:

 When a user denies the permission request, provide feedback along with a method to quickly allow the permission.

 Let's see how a few of the most popular mobile apps put these strategies into action.

 1. Request device access only when needed

 Timing is everything.
 Just as you wouldn't ask expect a stranger to give you access to their wallet, relying on users to grant permissions before they trust your app is destined to fail.
 Avoid asking for access until you truly need it.

 The one exception is if a permission is critical to the functionality of the app.
 Navigation app Waze, for example, asks the user for location access immediately after the app is opened for the first time.

 Since this ask is critical (it's impossible to offer accurate directions if you don't know where the user is) and contextual (the user knows Waze is a navigation app before installation), people are more likely to grant the request for location access.